The Professional Footballers' Association Charity provides grants for educational and vocational training for current and former PFA members.

-PFA Education provides advice and guidance for the provision of educational and vocational courses, in preparation for a second career, for all registered members of the PFA.
+The PFA Charity (through the operation of the PFA Education Department) provides guidance for the provision of educational and vocational courses, in preparation for a second career, for all former and current registered members of the PFA.

 It is crucial that footballers, as elite sportsmen, are able to manage the competitive demands of their lives both on and off the field, so that they can perform at the highest level possible.
 In order to maintain performance lifestyle, football players have to fit many aspects of their life into and around their intensive training and competitive programmes.
 When striving for excellence it is often too easy to miss the bigger picture and ignore some of the fundamental aspects of your life, and the fact that one day your football career will come to an end and you may have to change direction.